John R. Erickson: Career

-After leaving Harvard, Erickson began working as a cowboy and ranch manager on various ranches in Texas and Oklahoma.
-In 1982 he set up his own publishing company, Maverick Books, and began writing the Hank the Cowdog stories.
+After years of shifting publishers, retail rights to all 40 Hank the Cowdog audiobooks returned to Maverick Books in 2002.
+That year Maverick relaunched the series on cassette and CD, with plans to release new audiobooks in tandem with Puffin’s print editions, reaffirming the stability of Erickson’s family-run publishing venture.

+Personal life

 On March 6, 2017, Erickson's ranch home was destroyed in the fires that swept across more than 315,000 acres of the Texas Panhandle.
 Upon his loss from the blaze, he quoted Scripture: "Naked we came into this world and naked we will leave it," and added, "but we will sure miss that house."
 His property is south of Perryton in Roberts County.

-In the books, Hank is "Head of Ranch Security" of an unnamed ranch in nearby Ochiltree County.
+Erickson is married to Kristine Dykema Erickson, and together they have three children.